helikon-labs/submerge/submerge-docs/docs/mycelium_spec.md

 ## Polkadot Asset Hub

 - **Asset Hub to Parachain/Relay**
-    - Listen for `polkadotXcm.limitedReserveTransferAssets`, `polkadotXcm.limitedTeleportAssets`, `polkadotXcm.send`, `polkadotXcm.reserveTransferAssets`, `polkadotXcm.teleportAssets`, `polkadotXcm.transferAssets`, `polkadotXcm.transferAssetsUsingTypeAndThen` extrinsics.
-It will info about source, destination, assets etc. Listen for `polkadotXcm.Attempted` event.
+    - Listen for `polkadotXcm.Attempted` event.
 Find other events for this extrinsic and look for `parachainSystem.UpwardMessageSent`.
 For reserve transfers, event `xcmpqueue.XcmpMessageSent` would have message hash.

     - **When destination chain is Relay**
         - For XCM V2, not sure how to find corelation key.
 For XCM v3 and above, `parachainSystem.UpwardMessageSent` would have `message_hash` which acts as corelation key.